ShaunCurtis/Blazor.Interactivity/Render-Contexts.md

 This is `App`.
 It's a standard web page with one or more components.

-The render context builds two render trees: a stub one for `HeadOutlet` and the main one for `Routes`.
+The render context builds two render trees: a stub one for `HeadOutlet` and the primary one for `Routes`.
 Both are statically rendered.

 ```csharp
 <!DOCTYPE html>